NxSys/library.clients-brex/docs/man/source/dev/building.rst

 	Subtargets:
 	-------------------------------------------------------------------------------
-	analyze
+	analyze            Runs a Sonar analysis

 Reproducible builds
 ^^^^^^^^^^^^^^^^^^^
-If you update a composer package to add a feature or fix a bug, or otherwise run `composer update` please be sure to commit the `composer.lock` file as well as `composer.josn`.
+If you update a composer package to add a feature or fix a bug, or otherwise run `composer update`, please be sure to commit the `composer.lock` file as well as `composer.josn`.
 This ensures that all vendor packages can be tested and released at the same time.

 .. _code-generation: